seeblick/DazzlingDogs/README.md

 Fluffy, no ridge.
 Or short hair, with no ridge.

-They have already opened their eyes:
+They have already opened their eyes (June 10):

 ![eyes open](./eyes_open.PNG)